facebookarchive/redux-react-hook/README.md

   return <li>{todo}</li>;
 }
 ```

+If you don't have any inputs (the second argument to `useCallback`) pass an empty array `[]` so React uses the same function instance each render.
+You could also declare `mapState` outside of the function, but the React team does not recommend it, since the whole point of hooks is to allow you to keep everything in the component.

 NOTE: You should only call `useMappedState` once per component, in the same way that you'd use `connect` from `react-redux` only once per component.
 Otherwise the component will have multiple store subscriptions and could rerender multiple times from a single store update.